 Only after those steps should you decide between referral marketing, traditional media, and social media.

-There are a numerous ways to approach choosing a message.
+There are numerous ways to approach choosing a message.

 One model to consider when choosing your message is called The Hierarchy of Effects.
 It suggests that consumers go through stages before buying a product or service.
 (Or actively choosing to go to your bar.)
 These are: awareness, knowledge, liking, preference, conviction, and purchase.